 'Rear exits' also allow staff to walk, cycle or get the bus to the services.

 Although there is no specific law against it, there are several legal complications with the public abusing rear accesses, as they are leaving the motorway network without passing any signs to say they have done so.
-For this reason, as well as the problems with safety and traffic congestion, operators are expected to prevent their 'secret exits' from being abused.
+For this reason, as well as the problems with safety and traffic congestion, operators have always been expected to prevent their 'secret exits' from being abused.

-As early as 1963, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open, and three vehicles being seen abusing it in 10 minutes.
-This is particularly impressive when you consider how little traffic there is in photos of the time.
+As early as 1961, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open, and three vehicles being seen abusing it in 10 minutes.
+This is particularly impressive when you consider how little traffic there was around at the time.

 Services with Rear Accesses